jesuseusse/jneusse/README.md

 - 👋 Hi, I’m @jneusse
-- 👀 I'm fullstack developer with 3 year of experience.
+- 👀 I'm fullstack developer with 4 year of experience (MERN)

-Javascript and frameworks such as REACT and VueJS, HTML5, CCS3.
-NodeJS, PHP, JAVA.
+I'm Computer Engineer, familiar with wide range of programming utilities and languages.
+I really enjoy creating awesome software, don't hesitate to contact to me if you have an amazing idea or startup and you want a partner.

 <!---
 jneusse/jneusse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.